leonardobarrosx/CodeBarX/README.md

 ## Acknowledgments 🙏
-Thanks to the python-barcode library for barcode generation PyQt6 for providing the GUI framework vbnet for the Code 128 barcode generation algorithm
+Thanks to the python-barcode library for barcode generation PyQt6 for providing the GUI framework vbnet for the barcode generation algorithm

 Feel free to adjust any parts as needed!
 If you need anything else, just let me know.
 I hope you find this useful!